jrc1888/Mortgage-Pro-Builder-Claude-Version/FANNIE_MAE_API_SETUP.md

 ## Troubleshooting

-### "Fannie Mae API: Credentials not found"
+### "Fannie Mae API: API key not found"
-- Make sure you added both `VITE_FANNIE_MAE_CLIENT_ID` and `VITE_FANNIE_MAE_CLIENT_SECRET` to Vercel
+- Make sure you added `VITE_FANNIE_MAE_API_KEY` to Vercel
-- Make sure the variable names match exactly (case-sensitive)
+- Make sure the variable name matches exactly (case-sensitive)
-- Redeploy after adding variables
+- Redeploy after adding the variable

-### "Fannie Mae API: Failed to get access token"
+### "Fannie Mae API: Unauthorized"
-- Verify your Client ID and Client Secret are correct
+- Verify your API key is correct
-- Check that the token endpoint is correct (currently `/oauth2/token`)
+- Make sure you copied the entire API key without any extra spaces
-- The token endpoint might be different - check Fannie Mae's documentation
+- Check that the API key hasn't expired or been revoked

 ### "Fannie Mae API: 404 Not Found"
 - The endpoint URL might be incorrect